Ashank007/ipc_legal_chatbot/README.md

 ## 🚀 Getting Started

-You can run the IPC Legal Chatbot either directly on your machine or as a Docker container.
-Choose the method that best suits your environment.
+You have multiple options to run the IPC Legal Chatbot: an Automated Setup (highly recommended for ease), a Manual Setup for more control, or a Docker Deployment for containerization.

-Prerequisites
+**Prerequisites**

 Ensure you have the following installed on your system: